brain-products/LSL-LiveAmp/README.md

 These check boxes determine the way that LSL handles device triggers.
 Please see the file [explanation_of_trigger_marker_types.pdf]( https://github.com/brain-products/LSL-LiveAmp/blob/master/explanation_of_trigger_marker_types.pdf) for more details.

+Note that it is possible to enable neither, one of, or both trigger output styles simultaneously.
+They are not mutually exclusive.

 ### Unsampled String Markers

-If 'Unsampled String Markers' is checked, the app will create a Marker stream on 'Link' that will forward the triggers received at the 1-bit trigger input on the amplifier.
-This stream will have the name of 'LiveAmpSN-xxxxxx-xxxx-DeviceTrigger'.
+If 'Unsampled String Markers' is checked, the app will create a Marker stream on 'Link' that will forward the triggers received at the 1-bit trigger input on the hardware device.
+This stream will have the name of 'LiveAmpSN-xxxxxx-xxxx-DeviceTrigger' and its sampling rate is 0, i.e. it is a Marker stream

 If the STE box is connected, there will be two Marker streams created.
 One for the 1-bit amplifier trigger and one for the STE box trigger input.
 The STE Marker stream will have the name 'LiveAmpSN-xxxxxx-xxxx-STETriggerIn'.

 If the STE box is connected and the STE Out Mode is set to 'Sync' there will be a third Marker outlet that corresponds to the hardware triggers sent from the trigger out of the STE box.
-The name of this Marker stream will be 'LiveAmpSN-xxxxxx-xxx-STESync'.
+The name of this Marker stream will be 'LiveAmpSN-xxxxxx-xxxx-STESync'.
 Note that this is not recommended for 'Unsampled String Markers' as it creates a large number of string markers (one per sample) which is not the intended use of LSL Marker outlets.

 ### EEG Channel

 If this box is checked, extra channels will be added to the EEG/Bipolar/AUX/ACC stream corresponding to the requested trigger outputs.
 Rather than unsampled markers, these channels will output -1 if no trigger is available, else the value corresponding to the triggers in; and, in the case of the STE box in 'Sync' mode, the sync stream presented at the DSub output of the STE box.

 ## STE Out Mode